 in the case of cards dealt from an automatic shuffler, all of the cards in the hand.

-11.12 Progressive jackpot payouts shall be made after all ante and bet wagers have been collected or paid.
-When the progressive jackpot is being operated manually and a hand qualifies for a jackpot payout, the wager on the jackpot shall be collected after the payout has been made.
+11.12 Progressive Jackpot payouts shall be made after all Ante Wager and Bet Wagers have been collected or paid.
+When the Progressive Jackpot is being operated manually and a hand qualifies for a jackpot payout, the wager on the jackpot shall be collected after the payout has been made.

-11.13 Where a player has a hand qualifying for a jackpot payout, the dealer shall verify the hand and notify the game supervisor.
+11.13 Where a player has a hand qualifying for a jackpot payout, the dealer shall verify the hand and, if the hand is a Straight Flush or a Royal Flush, will also notify the Game Supervisor.

-11.14 The dealer shall count the cards in the deck in use at the table whenever a progressive jackpot payout is made.
+11.14 The Dealer shall count the cards in the deck in use at the table whenever a Progressive Jackpot payout is made.

 12.0 Irregularities

-12.1 If a player fails to comply with rule 9.5 the casino operator may declare the player’s hand void, in which event any ante, bet and jackpot wagers made by that player shall be void.
+12.1 If a player fails to comply with rule 9.5 the Casino Operator may declare the player’s hand Void, in which event any Ante Wager, Bet Wager and Jackpot Wagers made by that player shall be Void.

-12.2 Except as specified elsewhere in these rules, if an incorrect number of cards is dealt to any player or to the dealer this shall constitute a misdeal.
+12.2 Except as specified elsewhere in these rules, if an incorrect number of cards is dealt to any player or to the Dealer this shall constitute a misdeal.

 12.3 Subject to rules 12.4 and 12.5, if an exposed card is dealt this shall not constitute a misdeal.
-The dealer shall turn the card over and continue dealing.
+The Dealer shall turn the card over and continue dealing.

-12.4 If a card is exposed in error to the dealer’s hand, the card shall be left exposed as the dealer’s face up card and the dealer’s fifth card shall be dealt face down, and, where the cards are dealt from an automatic shuffler, shall not be turned over as provided in rule 8.4.
+12.4 If a card is exposed in error to the Dealer’s hand, the card shall be left exposed as the Dealer’s face up card and the Dealer’s fifth card shall be dealt face down, and, where the cards are dealt from an automatic shuffler, shall not be turned over as provided in rule 8.4.

 12.5 If more than 1 card is exposed in error during the dealing of the cards this shall constitute a misdeal.